 These symptoms often lead people to trying anything to feel better.
 Unfortunately, this often leads to excluding more and more foods from the diet, hoping that taking things out will lead to feeling better.

-Limited diets have downsides
+Limited or restrictive diets have downsides

 Sometimes, a person’s diet becomes so narrow that it’s very difficult to meet their energy, protein, and micronutrient needs.
 Plus, it affects their mental well-being when it feels like their only “safe” foods include just a handful of options.

 In similar scenarios, people who experience GI unpleasant symptoms everyday or even multiple times per day often gravitate towards eating foods that are comforting or easy to prepare.
 Think toast, cereal, oatmeal, instant mashed potatoes, rice, etc. While it feels good in the short term, over time it can lead to not getting enough of the nutrients you need to feel better, just like in the previous example.

 Navigate GI symptoms strategically and meet nutrition needs

 The goal is to identify what’s causing symptoms that in turn affect food choices.

 The real goal is to identify the specific problems that are causing these symptoms and address them strategically so you don’t have to exclude or avoid all the things that may or may not be making you feel worse.
 Of course, the other primary goal is to make sure you are meeting your essential nutrient needs through as varied a diet as possible, so your body has what it needs to function properly.
 Because what’s worse than adding iron deficiency anemia, protein deficiency, and B12 deficiency on top of everything else that’s going on?

 Working with a dietitian who is knowledgeable about Ehlers-Danlos Syndrome can help you address your gastrointestinal symptoms and provide expert suggestions on how to get what you need while keeping your symptoms at bay.